replay329/lswebhomework3/README.md

 ```

-My name is:
+My name is: Nial Montgomery / Replay329

 I like to:

+Challenge myself and learn new things every day.
+Make music in my studio.
+Finally step up and learn to code after all these years.
+Hug my daughter and wife.
+Use the Force.
+Appreciate great graffiti.
+Make my own clothing designs.
+Maybe even get a little more sleep than I used to.

 I'm learning:

+To be open.... (whatever open may mean in any given circumstance)
+To appreciate what I have.
+To appreciate what I don't need.
+To resist Doritos.

 ```